 You can obtain travel and travel vaccination advice from the Department of Health’s own travel advice website onhttp://www.nathnac.org/index.htm

-Another useful travel website can be found at http://www.fitfortravel.nhs.uk/ which is a public access website provided by NHS Scotland.
+Another useful travel website can be found at www.travelhealthpro.org.uk.

 For a small fee, you can obtain a full and informative travel health brief personally designed for travellers from the Masta Travel website http://www.masta-travel-health.com